andersjanmyr/docker-lab/README.md

 # mounted on directory ./data/redis
 $ docker run -d --name redis -v $PWD/data/redis:/data redis

+# To connect to the redis database with a redis-cli you can use the same image
+# Start an interactive (-it) container, that will be removed on exit (--rm),
+# link it to the redis container above (--link redis), run the redis image (redis)
+# override the command with redis-cli and connect to the linked redis host
+# (redis-cli -h redis)
+$ docker run -it --rm --link redis redis redis-cli -h redis

+# For help with redis-cli, try
+$ docker run -it --rm redis redis-cli --help

 # Start a Mongo container
 $ docker run -d --name mongo mongo

+# To connect to mongo, use the same technique as to connect to redis above
+# Start an interactive (-it) container, that will be removed on exit (--rm),
+# link it to the mongo container above (--link mongo), run the mongo image (mongo)
+# override the command with mongo and connect to the linked mongo host
+# (mongo --host mongo)
+$ docker run -it --rm --link mongo mongo mongo --host mongo

+# For help with mongo-shell
+$ docker run -it --rm mongo mongo --help

 # Start a Postgres container
 $ docker run -d --name postgres postgres

+# To connect to postgres, use the same technique again
+# Start an interactive (-it) container, that will be removed on exit (--rm),
+# link it to the postgres container (--link postgres), run the postgres image (postgres)
+# override the command with psql and connect to the linked psql host
+# (psql --host postgres -U postgres), username -U is required
+$ docker run -it --rm --link postgres postgres psql -h postgres -U postgres

+# For help with psql
+$ docker run -it --rm postgres psql --help

 # Start an Nginx container with port published on 80 (-p) and the docker
 # socket mounted as a read-only volume